gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Furthermore, as described in {{ssec-join-req}}, the joining node may have explicitly requested the Group Manager to retrieve the public keys of the current group members, i.e. through the 'get_pub_keys' parameter in the join request.
 In this case, the Group Manager includes also such public keys in the 'pub_keys' parameter of the join response (see {{ssec-join-resp}}).

 Later on as a group member, the node may need to retrieve the public keys of other group members.
 A possible approach to do this through the Group Manager is described in Section 7 of {{I-D.palombini-ace-key-groupcomm}}.

-On the other hand, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate in the 'client_cred' parameter of the join request targeting the join endpoint (see {{ssec-join-req}}).
-Then, the Group Manager validates and handles the certificate, for instance as described in Appendix D.2 of {{I-D.ietf-core-oscore-groupcomm}}.

 # Security Considerations {#sec-security-considerations}